 Joining the Military

-When you sign up to be in the military, you know their is a risk that your country will ask for everything.
+When you sign up to be in the military, you know there is a risk that your country will ask for everything.
 And you have to be willing to take the risk that you might be the one who is asked to take that sacrifice.
 You do not join the military for honor or glory.
 Maybe after it is over you will find some of that, but no one dreams of that.
 If you have honor you have gone through great sacrifice.

 So many people today have deployed and given so much.
 I want to remember those people.
 The ones who gave up part of their lives to be part of the military.
 How many birthdays, anniversary or holidays did they miss?
 How many miles away from home did they travel?
-Everyone serving in the military is asked sign a blank check, not knowing how much the deposit will be.
+Everyone serving in the military is asked to sign a blank check, not knowing how much the deposit will be.
 Everyone sacrifices.

 I served because I wanted to be part of something bigger than myself.
-I felt God calling me to join and the journey he took me on is still unfolding as a I find a passion to write about my past experiences and hope to find ways to encourage others through my story.
+I felt God calling me to join and the journey he took me on is still unfolding as I find a passion to write about my past experiences and hope to find ways to encourage others through my story.
 Everyone needs to hear the stories from our military and their families.
 It is the only way they can know why we do what we do.

 Here are some other thoughts from family and friends on what service means:

 “I discovered it wasn’t just a job and I love it.
 I get to do amazing things and wouldn’t change it for the world.
-Otherwise I’d never met my husband and my best friend and their families…and I’d be stuck sitting in the same old job day after day, in a rut.
+Otherwise, I’d never met my husband and my best friend and their families…and I’d be stuck sitting in the same old job day after day, in a rut.
 I wouldn’t be pushed or challenged or continuously pushed to stay in shape either.” -PN

 “My decision to go into service was based on appreciation.
 Serving meant that someone else didn’t have to.
 The most tangible example I can think of is my deployment to Afghanistan which was actually assigned to someone else.
 He had already had his wedding day ruined by a separate deployment and then this one would have meant he would have missed the birth of his first child.
 He was asking around the community for someone to take his place.
 I agreed.
 He wasn’t shirking his responsibilities, all he wanted was this one thing. – NF